crxzys-spec/astraflow/docs/worker-scheduler-architecture.md

 See `docs/resource-affinity-and-artifacts.md` for the full design of artifact references, worker-side resource management, and scheduler affinity.
 Highlights:

 - Workers expose a unified `ResourceRegistry` to store large files, browser sessions, torch models, and other reusable assets, reporting their state via heartbeat metrics.
-- Result payloads can return lightweight references (`resourceId`, `workerId`, `type`, metadata) instead of inlining large data, while dispatch parameters support `resourceRef` to enforce worker affinity.
+- Result payloads can return lightweight references (`resourceId`, `workerName`, `type`, metadata) instead of inlining large data, while dispatch parameters support `resourceRef` to enforce worker affinity.
 - The scheduler maintains an affinity registry so follow-up tasks stick to the worker that owns the required resource; platform-level guardrails control inline size limits, TTL, and eviction policies.
 - Lifecycle hooks (register ->lease ->touch ->release ->cleanup) coordinate between packages, worker runtime, and scheduler to reclaim resources safely.
 - `/api/v1/runs` responses now include per-node state and aggregated artifacts so UIs can inspect which worker handled each step and which resources are available for reuse.
 Each node also exposes `pendingAck`, `dispatchId`, and `ackDeadline` so operators can spot dispatch retries or stalled acknowledgements directly from the REST view.